What is business intelligence (BI)?

 - Identify and set benchmarks.
-BI solutions let organizations compare their processes and performance metrics to industry standards, determine where improvements are needed, set meaningful benchmarks, and monitor progress toward goals.
+BI solutions let organisations compare their processes and performance metrics to industry standards, determine where improvements are needed, set meaningful benchmarks, and monitor progress toward goals.

 - Make data and reporting accessible to everyone.
 BI software offers intuitive interfaces, drag-and-drop reports, and role-based dashboards that team members can use themselves – without the need for coding or other technical skills.

 - Improve customer and employee experiences.
-BI users can mine data to spot patterns in customer and employee behavior, analyze feedback, and use insights to tailor and improve experiences.
+BI users can mine data to spot patterns in customer and employee behaviour, analyse feedback, and use insights to tailor and improve experiences.